Last updated on January 25th, 2026 at 08:33 am

 1. Hotel Sunroute Higashi Shinjuku ⭐️⭐️⭐️

 I can’t recommend this hotel enough.
-Every time my friends stay here too the tell me they enjoyed staying at Hotel Sunroute Higashi Shinjuku as much as I have.
-I wrote a hotel review post here awhile back, but I stayed there several times after.
+Every time my friends stay here, they tell me they enjoyed staying at Hotel Sunroute Higashi Shinjuku as much as I have.
+I wrote a hotel review post here a while back, but I stayed there several times after.
 It was renovated back in 2016.
 Still to this day, it is one of the better and more affordable hotels in Shinjuku.

 Single and semi-double rooms are the same size at 16 square meters with a single small bed that will fit two people.
-While twin rooms are larger at 21 square meters or 226 square feet.
+Twin rooms are larger at 21 square meters or 226 square feet.
 This means twin rooms will cost more.

 Hotel Sunroute Higashi Shinjuku